goodwin72/jaredrgoodwin.com/_work/personal-portfolio.md

 Spending a few days designing before writing any code resulted in noticing some tricky design decisions early on before they caught me off-guard.
 Here's a few questions that I ended up asking myself in this process:
 - I've been involved in projects that span across a few different fields - should these all be on the same page?
 And if so, should they have labelled dividers between them, or all be mixed together?
 - The home page and the other two pages ("portfolio", "blog") all need to display lists of content - the home page just needs a filter applied for "featured" work pieces and blog posts.
-Can I template this funcitionality to avoid hardcoding certain featured posts on the home page?
+Can I template this functionality to avoid hardcoding certain featured posts on the home page?
 - To implement my preferred home page design, the navbar on the front page would need to be different in several key ways from the navbar template used for the rest of the site. (i.e. No site title in the top-left corner, and white text with a drop shadow instead of black text.)
 How do I want to handle these exceptions while [minimizing duplicated code](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)?

 I also made a mockup of the above-the-fold content for the home page in Photoshop.